 8 And it came to pass when they had finished circumcising all the people, that they stayed in their places in the camp until they were whole.
 9 And the LORD said to Joshua, "This day I have rolled away the reproach of Egypt from off you."
 Therefore, the name of the place is called Gilgal to this day.

 10 And the children of Israel encamped in Gilgal, and kept the passover on the fourteenth day of the month at evening in the plains of Jericho.
-11 And they ate of the old corn of the land on the next day after the passover, unleavened cakes, and parched corn on the same day.
-12 And the manna ceased on the next day after they had eaten of the old corn of the land.
+11 And they ate unleavened cakes and parched grain of the produce of the land on the next day after the passover—on that very day.
+12 And the manna ceased on the next day after they had eaten of the produce of the land.
 The children of Israel did not have manna anymore, but they ate of the fruit of the land of Canaan that year.

 [v.2] - "circumcise" - Refer to the covenant of circumcision in Genesis 17:9-14.